awsdocs/amazon-ecs-developer-guide/doc_source/security-iam-awsmanpol.md

 ### Considerations<a name="instance-iam-role-considerations"></a>

-The following should be considered when using the `AmazonEC2ContainerServiceforEC2Role` managed IAM policy\.
+You should consider the following recommendations and considerations when using the `AmazonEC2ContainerServiceforEC2Role` managed IAM policy\.
-+ Following the standard security advice of granting least privilege, the `AmazonEC2ContainerServiceforEC2Role` managed policy can be used as a guide\.
-If any of the permissions granted in the managed policy aren't needed for your use case, create a custom policy and add only the permissions you require\.
++ Following the standard security advice of granting least privilege, you can modify the `AmazonEC2ContainerServiceforEC2Role` managed policy to fit your specific needs\.
+If any of the permissions granted in the managed policy aren't needed for your use case, create a custom policy and add only the permissions that you require\.
 For example, the `UpdateContainerInstancesState` permission is provided for Spot Instance draining\.
-If that permission is not needed for your use case, you can exclude it using a custom policy\.
+If that permission isn't needed for your use case, exclude it using a custom policy\.
 For more information, see [Permissions details](#instance-iam-role-permissions)\.
 + Containers that are running on your container instances have access to all of the permissions that are supplied to the container instance role through [instance metadata](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html)\.
-We recommend that you limit the permissions in your container instance role to the minimal list of permissions provided in the managed `AmazonEC2ContainerServiceforEC2Role` policy shown below\.
-If the containers in your tasks need extra permissions that are not listed here, we recommend providing those tasks with their own IAM roles\.
+We recommend that you limit the permissions in your container instance role to the minimal list of permissions that are provided in the managed `AmazonEC2ContainerServiceforEC2Role` policy\.
+If the containers in your tasks need extra permissions that aren't listed, we recommend providing those tasks with their own IAM roles\.
 For more information, see [IAM Roles for Tasks](task-iam-roles.md)\.

-  You can prevent containers on the `docker0` bridge from accessing the permissions supplied to the container instance role \(while still allowing the permissions that are provided by [IAM Roles for Tasks](task-iam-roles.md)\) by running the following iptables command on your container instances; however, containers will not be able to query instance metadata with this rule in effect\.
-Note that this command assumes the default Docker bridge configuration and it will not work for containers that use the `host` network mode\.
+  You can prevent containers on the `docker0` bridge from accessing the permissions supplied to the container instance role\.
+You can do this while still allowing the permissions that are provided by [IAM Roles for Tasks](task-iam-roles.md) by running the following iptables command on your container instances\.
+Containers can't query instance metadata with this rule in effect\.
+This command assumes the default Docker bridge configuration and it doesn't work with containers that use the `host` network mode\.
 For more information, see [Network mode](task_definition_parameters.md#network_mode)\.

   ```
   sudo yum install -y iptables-services; sudo iptables --insert FORWARD 1 --in-interface docker+ --destination 169.254.169.254/32 --jump DROP